NIXKnight/Ansible-LinuxCommon/README.md

 You may provide a list of extra packages that you want to install via `EXTRA_PACKAGES`.
 See example below.

+To change the timezone of the system, set `CHANGE_TIMEZONE` to `True` and give `TIMEZONE` a value e.g. `"Asia/Karachi"`.

 ## **Dependencies**

 This role doesn't depends on any other role for execution.
-The role is written to support both CD/DVD installs and perinstalled images (e.g. Amazon Machine Images) where `sudo` is already installed and configured.
+The role is written to support both CD/DVD installs and pre-installed images (e.g. Amazon Machine Images) where `sudo` is already installed and configured.
 You can also use `su` method to become root if you don't have sudo installed.

 ## **Example Playbook**